Robot Rescue: Gameplay

-A player's goal is to free robots trapped in an evil computer labyrinth.
+A player's aim is to free robots trapped in an evil computer labyrinth.
 Missions are full of deadly traps making the game more and more difficult with each level.
 The objective is to guide robots to the exit through 45 labyrinths avoiding traps and obstacles such as mines, cloning machines and more.
 All robots are linked together, so when the player steers one of them, all are moved.
 Rash moves can destroy one of the robots and restart the mission.

 Tiles

 The following tiles can be found in the labyrinths: